zulip/zulip/docs/testing/mypy.md

 [mypy](http://mypy-lang.org/) is a compile-time static type checker for Python, allowing optional, gradual typing of Python code.
 Zulip was fully annotated with mypy's Python 2 syntax in 2016, before our migration to Python 3 in late 2017.
-In 2018, we migrated essentially the entire codebase to the nice PEP-484 (Python 3 only) syntax for static types:
+In 2018 and 2020, we migrated essentially the entire codebase to the nice PEP 484 (Python 3 only) and PEP 526 (Python 3.6) syntax for static types:

 ```
-user_dict = {} # type: Dict[str, UserProfile]
+user_dict: Dict[str, UserProfile] = {}

 def get_user(email: str, realm: Realm) -> UserProfile:
     ... # Actual code of the function here